aceeric/ociregistry/docs/docs/load-testing.md

 ### Execute

 1. The `testing/load/driver` directory actually runs the tests.
 See the [Test Driver](test-driver.md) section details.
-2. When the test driver starts, it first queries the Registry container for all images.
+2. When the test driver starts, it first queries the Registry container for all images (that were loaded by the `load-docker-container` script.)
 3. The test driver then pulls from _Ociregistry_ and records the pull rate for the duration of the test.
 2. And of course the _Ociregistry_ server under test is run on the server, to pull through on `:8080`, and exposing metrics on `:2112/metrics`.
 Both ports are configurable.
 The `/metrics` path is not.